milovincent/tellbot/USAGE.md

 trailing whitespace is stripped from the message; whitespace "inside" the message is unaltered.

-If you submit a notify to a group that does include yourself and do not explicitly include yourself as a recipient, you will be dropped from the recipient list; this aids messaging groups.
-Explicit mention of yourself is interpreted as the explicit intention of delivering the message to yourself.
+If you submit a message to a group you are a member of and do not explicitly include yourself as a recipient, you will be dropped from the recipient list;
+this aids messaging groups without redundantly showing you the text you presumably already read while composing it.
+Explicit mention of yourself is interpreted as the explicit intent of delivering the message to yourself.

 `!tell` and `!tnotify` are exactly equivalent; the latter is provided for closeness to the corresponding `@NotBot` command.